-This white paper represents a common viewpoint of those parties concerned with its provisions, namely transit operating/planning agencies, manufacturers, consultants, engineers and general interest groups.
+This document represents a common viewpoint of those parties concerned with its provisions, namely transit operating/planning agencies, manufacturers, consultants, engineers, and general interest groups.
 The application of any recommended practices or guidelines contained herein is voluntary.
+APTA standards are mandatory to the extent incorporated by an applicable statute or regulation.
 In some cases, federal and/or state regulations govern portions of a transit system's operations.
-In those cases, the government regulations take precedence over this standard.
-APTA recognizes that for certain applications, the standards or practices as implemented by individual transit agencies may be either more or less restrictive than those given in this document, unless referenced in federal regulations.
+In cases where this is a conflict or contradiction between an applicable law or regulation and this document, consult with a legal advisor to determine which document takes precedence.

-© 2020 The North American Transportation Services Association (NATSA) and its parent organization APTA.
-No part of this publication may be reproduced in any form, in an electronic retrieval system or otherwise, without prior written permission of NATSA.
+© 2021 The American Public Transportation Association (APTA).
+No part of this publication may be reproduced in any form, in an electronic retrieval system or otherwise, without prior written permission of APTA.

-systems.
+Scope and purpose: SARS-CoV-2 is a virus that causes the disease known as COVID-19, or the novel human coronavirus, that created a global pandemic in 2020 and 2021.
+This white paper was developed in response to the SARS-CoV-2 pandemic, and therefore many of the procedures and recommendations are aimed at mitigating the spread of that specific virus.
+This document discusses current efforts being implemented in transit and related industries and focuses on mitigation of COVID-19 spread within public transportation systems.
 While this white paper may be applicable to other viral pandemics, it should be carefully reviewed for applicability prior to use in response to other viral outbreaks.
 This white paper does not provide background information on pandemic viruses, human factors associated with the viral pandemic, or operational considerations.
 Background information and answers to frequently asked questions are readily available in a number of guidelines developed by the CDC, other public health departments, the Department of Homeland Security and APTA (see References).